Chart Color Schemes

 Infrastructure

-Hamilton has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Hamilton has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Area infrastructure changes significantly influence local performance.
-AreaSearch identified 30 projects potentially impacting the area.
-Key projects include The Gallery, Oriel Park Masterplan (Mirvac), Northshore Hamilton Social and Affordable Housing, and The Windermere.
-Below is a list detailing those likely to be most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total, 26 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include The Gallery, Oriel Park Masterplan (Mirvac), Northshore Hamilton Social and Affordable Housing, and The Windermere, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.